goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 Performance hints
 -----------------

+**Deadlock**: cycle of transactions waiting for locks to be released by each other

+> e.g. if both T1 and T2 need A & B to run, but T1 snagged X(A) and T2 snagged X(B)

 * *Lock the smallest-sized object*: reduces the likelihood that 2 transactions will need the same lock
 * *Reduce the time transactions can hold locks*
 * *Reduce **hotspots***, i.e. places where there is a lot of activity